Roman Candles (1966 film)

 Roman Candles is a 1966 short film directed by John Waters and starring Divine, Mary Vivian Pearce, David Lochary, Mink Stole, and Maelcum Soul.

 The film was shown "triple projected" on three 8mm projectors running simultaneously but was never released commercially.
-However, since 2004 it has been screened occasionally as part of various John Waters touring art exhibitions.
+However, since 2004, it has been screened occasionally as part of various John Waters touring art exhibitions.
 But as of current, no bootlegs or recordings of the film have surfaced.

 Plot

 The movie features random scenes of Maelcum Soul in nun habit drag, a priest drinking a beer, a woman being attacked with an electric fan, a drag queen riding a motorcycle, and Divine playing hide and seek.
-The soundtrack is played back from tape in the room during the screening, and includes radio advertisements, rock songs, a press conference with Lee Harvey Oswald's mother, and tune by the Shangri-Las.
+The soundtrack is played back from tape in the room during the screening, and includes radio advertisements, rock songs, a press conference with Lee Harvey Oswald's mother, and a tune by the Shangri-Las.